trezor/trezor-suite/docs/releases/adding-new-firmwares.md

     See [#4262](https://github.com/trezor/trezor-suite/issues/4262) for explanation.

-1. Release new version of `connect-common` package.

-    - [follow instructions](./npm-packages.md) how to publish @trezor package to npm registry.

-1. Release new Connect with updated `connect-common` package.

-    - [follow instructions](./npm-packages.md) how to release and implement new version of `trezor-connect` in Suite.

 1. Test it locally (at least by running `yarn build:libs` to rebuild connect files and `yarn suite:dev` to use/copy them).

 1. Freeze Suite.
 At this moment you are all good to _Freeze_ and forward to QA.
 They should be able to test Suite in its wholeness along with the new firmwares.

+## Release for 3rd party users of @trezor/connect

+After Suite is released distribute new firmware by releasing new `@trezor/connect` with updated `@trezor/connect-common` package.

+[Follow instructions](./npm-packages.md) how to release new version of `@trezor/connect`.